llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/readability/math-missing-parentheses.rst

 readability-math-missing-parentheses
 ====================================

-Checks for mathematical expressions that involve operators of different priorities.
+Check for mising parantheses in mathematical expressions that involve operators of different priorities.

 Before: